 \subsection{Database}

-Volcanoes consist of intricate networks of chambers and conduits through which magma and gases move, and various processes within the volcanic system lead to distinct seismic patterns \cite{Basualto_2023}, which are detected by seismic stations.
+Volcanoes consist of intricate networks of chambers and conduits through which magma and gases move, and various processes within the volcanic system lead to distinct seismic patterns \cite{Basualto_2023}, which are recorded by seismic stations.
 Additionally, external factors unrelated to volcanic activity can generate different seismic signatures, as described by \cite{Wassermann, CANARIO2020}.
-For this work, five types of events were considered, which comprise three volcano-seismic events: Volcano-Tectonic (VT) events, which are associated with the fracturing of rocks within the volcanic conduits; Long-Period (LP) events, that result from sudden movements of magmatic or hydrothermal fluids; Tremor (TR) events, which are caused by sustained pressure disturbances of magmatic or hydrothermal fluids and can be continuous or manifest as a sequence of transient signals similar to LP events; and two non-volcanic events: Avalanches (AV), that occur when masses of snow, ice, or volcanic debris move rapidly down the slopes of the volcano; and Ice-quakes (IC) events generated by the sudden fracturing of ice masses, often linked to glacial movements or ice avalanches.
+For this work, five types of events were considered, which comprise three volcano-seismic events: VT events, which are associated with the fracturing of rocks within the volcanic conduits; LP events, that result from sudden movements of magmatic or hydrothermal fluids; TR events, which are caused by sustained pressure disturbances of magmatic or hydrothermal fluids and can be continuous or manifest as a sequence of transient signals similar to LP events; and two non-volcanic events: AV, that occur when masses of snow, ice, or volcanic debris move rapidly down the slopes of the volcano; and IC events generated by the sudden fracturing of ice masses, often linked to glacial movements.
 An additional Background (BG) class was considered to represent the background noise of the seismograms, that is, when no event is present.

 To train and evaluate our approach, we considered data from four different Chilean volcanoes.
-We first fit our models on Nevados del Chillán Volcanic Complex (NChVC), and then evaluate the models' flexibility when applied to unseen data from three other volcanoes: Villarrica (VCA), Laguna del Maule (LDM), and Puyehue-Cordón Caulle (CAU).
+We first fit our models on NChVC, and then evaluate the models' scalability when applied to unseen data from three other volcanoes: VCA, LDM, and CAU.